 |Brand:||Premier Floats & Tackle|

-The float is finished in matt black with a red top.
+Finished in matt black with red tops.

-FISHING THE WIND-BEATER.
+FISHING THE GRAYLING TROTTER.